By: Darrell Castle

 If you’re considering filing for bankruptcy, you should speak to an experienced bankruptcy attorney.
 An experienced bankruptcy attorney will sit down and talk to you, go over your situation, evaluate your debt and income and then help you decide which chapter is right for you.

 You need an attorney you can trust – one who’ll walk and talk you through every step of the process with your best interest at heart.
+With the advocacy of a liquidation lawyer Memphis, TN residents trust, bankruptcy can usually be completed within 3-6 months from the date of filing.

 Darrell Castle & Associates has received multiple Client Distinction Awards from Martindale-Hubbel for client satisfaction because we have our clients’ best interest at heart and want them to succeed.